apollographql/apollo-kotlin-execution/Writerside/topics/welcome.md

-# Apollo Execution
+# Welcome

 Apollo Execution is a code-first GraphQL execution library.

-Apollo Execution:
+Features:

 * Generates a GraphQL schema from your Kotlin code: Write Kotlin, get a typesafe API.
 * Doesn't use any reflection.
 Use it on the JVM and enjoy ultra fast start times.
 Or use it on Kotlin native.
 Apollo Execution is KMP-ready!
 * Supports custom scalars, subscriptions, persisted queries and aims to support the current [GraphQL draft](https://spec.graphql.org/draft/).

 Under the hood, Apollo Execution uses [KSP](https://kotlinlang.org/docs/ksp-overview.html) to generate resolvers and schema information from your Kotlin code.